SS Arthur M. Anderson: History

 In February 2015 Arthur M. Anderson became stuck and stranded in several feet of ice in Lake Erie near Conneaut Harbor, Ohio.
 Arthur M. Anderson was freed from the ice on February 21, 2015, after five days with the help of the Canadian Coast Guard vessel CCGS Griffon.
 CCGS Samuel Risley was slated to escort Arthur M. Anderson to Detroit.
 USCGC Bristol Bay had also become stranded while attempting to free the ship from the up to 10 ft thick ice.

 Arthur M. Anderson was put on long-term lay-up in Duluth, Minnesota on January 15, 2017, at the end of the 2016 shipping season.
-In April 2019, she was transferred to the nearby Fraser Shipyards for a five-month survey and refitting to prepare for her return to service.
+In April 2019, she was transferred to the nearby Fraser Shipyards for a five-year survey and refitting to prepare for her return to service.
 The vessel returned to service on July 25, 2019.